It is easy getting confused about code highlighting when reading Pelican

 codehilite.py

-function in the Pygments
+calls highlight function in the Pygments package.

 <div class="highlight">